thomas-dkmt/xen-orchestra/docs/backups_and_disaster_recovery.md

-# Backups and Disaster Recovery
+# Backups and Full Replication

 This section is dedicated to any existing means to rollback or backup your VMs in Xen Orchestra.